maklinger/maklinger.github.io/_pages/cv.md

 Studies on Radio Galaxies at the National Autonomous University of Mexico (UNAM)<br>
 Participation in the HAWC Collaboration Meeting and the Workshop on a wide field-of-view Southern Hemisphere TeV gamma ray observatory

+# Teaching experience

+* 2022, 2023 : DESY Summer student program
+  * Supervision of 3 summer student projects on GRB afterglow modeling

+* 10/2020 - 02/2021: Mathematical Tools for a Physicist
+  * Humboldt University, Berlin
+  * Preparation and discussion of weekly exercise sheets

 # Skills

 * Scientific skills